ACSAI-REPO/ACSAI-sheet/README.md

 # Branches:
  * main : Physics Formula sheet ( Work in progress )
- * CA2  : Some risc-v Exercises ( Add only if relevant )
+ * CA2  : Moved to a separate repository ( https://github.com/ACSAI-REPO/CA2-RISCV )

 # How to add to the repository
 Everyone has write access to the repo at the moment.
 That means that potentially fucks up are behind the corner.